Ziad7asn/Probability-PDF-Vs-CDF-/README.md

-# Probability PDF Vs CDF in diffrent Distribution
+# Probability PDF Vs CDF in different Distribution
+*normal distribution
+*uniform distribution
+*t-distribution
+*f-distribution
+*exponential distribution

 # PDF (Probability Density Function):
 The Probability Density Function (PDF) describes the likelihood of a continuous random variable taking on a particular value.
 In other words, it gives you the relative probability of a random variable falling within a specific range of values.
 The PDF is used for continuous random variables and is non-negative.
 It can help you understand the distribution of the variable and where it is more likely to take certain values.
 The area under the PDF curve over a certain range represents the probability of the random variable falling within that range.